ROCm/rocprofiler/README.md

       ... - The columns with the counters values per kernel dispatch DispatchNs/BeginNs/EndNs/CompleteNs - timestamp columns if time-stamping was enabled

-  -d <data directory> - directory where profiler store profiling data including thread treaces [/tmp]
+  -d <data directory> - directory where profiler stores profiling data including thread traces [/tmp]
-      The data directory is renoving autonatically if the directory is matching the temporary one, which is the default.
+      The data directory is removed automatically if the directory matches the temporary one, which is the default.
   -t <temporary directory> - to change the temporary directory [/tmp]
       By changing the temporary directory you can prevent removing the profiling data from /tmp or enable removing from not '/tmp' directory.

-  --basenames <on|off> - to turn on/off truncating of the kernel full function names till the base ones [off] --timestamp <on|off> - to turn on/off the kernel dispatches timestamps, dispatch/begin/end/complete [off]
+  --basenames <on|off> - to turn on/off truncation of the kernel full function names to the base ones [off] --timestamp <on|off> - to turn on/off the kernel dispatches timestamps, dispatch/begin/end/complete [off]
     Four kernel timestamps in nanoseconds are reported:
         DispatchNs - the time when the kernel AQL dispatch packet was written to the queue